-Questions (per Rule 6.3) give opportunity to obtain facts on public matters and policy, and may be asked by any member prior to the session [6.3(2)(a)], or on days 2-3 of Synod [3.3, 3.4].
+Questions (as provided by Rule 6.3) give opportunity to obtain facts on public matters and policy, and may be asked by any member [6.3(2)] on days 1-3 of Synod [3.4].

-- To submit a question prior to the session (to be tabled on day 1): email the question, your name and details to Synod staff at least seven days prior to the session.
-[6.3(2)(a)] - To submit a question during the session: during the time for questions (only on days 2 & 3), line up at a microphone.
-When invited, state your name & parish (etc), briefly describe the subject of the question and hand the full text of the question to the Synod staff.
-[6.3(2)(c)] - A question must relate to the business of the Synod (or its committees, boards or commissions) [6.3(3)]; and must not contain an assertion, express an opinion, offer an argument, make any inference or imputation, be expressed in language which is disrespectful or offensive, or seek a legal opinion.
-[6.3(4)] - It is helpful to email all questions, your name & details, to Synod staff - On a subsequent day, the question is printed on the business paper, and an answer is read by the President and a copy provided on the noticeboard in the foyer.
+- To submit a question, when invited by the President to do so, line up at a microphone.
+When invited, state your name & parish (etc), make a brief statement describing the subject of the question and hand the full text of the question to the Synod staff.
+[6.3(2)] - A question must relate to the business of the Synod (or its committees, boards or commissions) [6.3(3)]; and must not contain an assertion, express an opinion, offer an argument, make any inference or imputation, be expressed in language which is disrespectful or offensive, or seek a legal opinion.
+[6.3(4)] - Please email the question, your name & details, to synodbusiness@sydney.anglican.asn.au - On a subsequent day, the question is printed on the business paper, and an answer is read by the President and a copy provided on the noticeboard in the foyer.
 [6.3(5)]